Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: The Mean-Field Games model

-This is a backward equation, that is solved starting from the terminal condition expressed by the terminal cost $ c_T(\vec{x}) $, which is useful to set goals to be reached by time $ T $ by the agents, e.g. exiting a room or reaching a certain area.
-Then, given the stochastic evolution of each player's state variable, we know that the corresponding density evolves following the Kolmogorov-Fokker-Plank equation
+This is a backward equation, that is solved starting from the terminal condition expressed by the terminal cost $ c_T(\vec{x}) $.
+The optimal choice of the control parameter is $\vec{a}^* = - \vec{\nabla u}/\mu$.
+Given the stochastic evolution of each player's state variable, the corresponding average density evolves following the Kolmogorov-Fokker-Plank equation

-a forward equation solved starting from an initial density profile.
-It should be observed that it is possible to cast the problem in a different formulation using a Cole-Hopf transformation, something extensively debated in \cite{Ullmo_Swiecicki_quadratic_mfg,Bonnemain_Butano_ped_not_grains_players}, although in the case of $\gamma = 0$.
-We dedicate the appendix \ref{app:form_MFG} to show how this formulation evolves for a general $\gamma$.